grassator/bdd-for-c/README.md

 Also same as with the built-in statements, you have to maintain a certain structure, that will be mentioned where appropriate in the subsections below.

-### describe
+### spec

-`describe` must be a top-level statement and there must be exactly one `describe` statement in the test executable.
+`spec` must be a top-level statement and there must be exactly one `spec` statement in the test executable.
 Trying to add more than one will result in a compilation error.

-`describe("some functionality")` is used to group a set of expectations and setup / teardown code together and give it a name (in this case "some functionality"), that will be used for test reporting.
+`spec("some functionality")` is used to group a set of expectations and setup / teardown code together and give it a name (in this case "some functionality"), that will be used for test reporting.

 ### it

-`it` statements must be included directly inside of the `describe` statement.
+`it` statements must be included directly inside of the `spec` statement.
 Each `it` statements expects a string argument, typically starting with "should", that is used as a human readable explanation for the test and is used in reporting: `it("should behave in some manner")`.

 The `it` statement is basic structural block of the spec and is used to need a particular expectation, that is validated using `check` statements described below.